Injured In A Train Accident? Get Legal Advice Today

 - Improper maintenance of and along the tracks.
 Signals for engineers and drivers must be in good, working order at all times, and the areas surrounding railroad tracks are free from excessive debris and foliage.
 The tracks themselves must also be maintained, so that pieces don’t break off, causing instability in the track or the train.

 - Defective parts and missing safety equipment.
 Mechanical failures can happen because of poor maintenance, but defective or faulty parts may also lead to a collision or derailment.
 Crossings without signals and gates are far more likely to see deadly collisions than those with active and working safety equipment.

 - Driver error.
 Drivers, passengers and pedestrians must also be aware of their surroundings, especially when it comes to train crossings.
 Trains cannot stop quickly, and if forced to “jam” the brakes, the train could derail while trying to avoid a collision with a car or person.

 The Federal Employers Liability Act, or FELA, was designed to protect workers at a time when trains were the only real way to travel long distances.
-Since its passing in 1908, FELA has allowed railroad workers to file injury claims if they are hurt on the job, or if they developed a serious illness, like mesothelioma.
+Since its passing in 1908, FELA has allowed railroad workers to file injury claims if they are hurt on the job or if they developed a serious illness, like mesothelioma.
 FELA claims are not workers’ compensation claims, but they may have different requirements and deadlines than a “typical” personal injury case.
-If you need a Kentucky FELA attorney, Crandall & Pera Law can help.

 To put it simply, trains are massive machines.
 All of that weight and power, traveling at fast speeds, spells catastrophe if it collides with a smaller, stationary object.
 Survivors of train accidents may sustain: